hangzhangac/Linux-shell-configuration/README.md

 ### For ~/.vimrc
 Follow [https://draculatheme.com/vim](https://draculatheme.com/vim) to install the dracula theme.
-Then install Vundle to manage the plugins of VIM
+Then install Vundle to manage the plugins of VIM by running
 ```
 git clone https://github.com/VundleVim/Vundle.vim.git ~/.vim/bundle/Vundle.vim
 ```